Best Antibiotics for Hidradenitis Suppurativa

 How is Antibiotic Choice Made?

-Choosing an antibiotic for hidradenitis suppurativa is not like choosing a standard painkiller from a shelf.
-The decision depends on the patient, the lesion, and the long-term treatment goal.
+Choosing an antibiotic for hidradenitis suppurativa is not like choosing a standard p The decision depends on the patient, the lesion, and the long-term treatment goal.

 Factors That Influence Antibiotic Selection